-Furthermore, the $I=1/2$ phase of the $K \pi$ $S$-wave amplitude has also been obtained from Dalitz plot analyses of $D^+\rightarrow K^-\pi^+\pi^+$ by the E791 \cite{Aitala:2005yh}, FOCUS \cite{Pennington:2007se,Link:2009ng} and CLEO-c \cite{Bonvicini:2008jw} collaborations, as well as a recent similar analysis of $\eta_c\rightarrow K\bar K \pi$ by the BaBar Collaboration \cite{Lees:2015zzr}.
+Furthermore, the $I=1/2$ phase of the $\pi K$ $S$-wave amplitude has also been obtained from Dalitz plot analyses of $D^+\rightarrow K^-\pi^+\pi^+$ by the E791 \cite{Aitala:2005yh}, FOCUS \cite{Pennington:2007se,Link:2009ng} and CLEO-c \cite{Bonvicini:2008jw} collaborations, as well as a recent similar analysis of $\eta_c\rightarrow K\bar K \pi$ by the BaBar Collaboration \cite{Lees:2015zzr}.
 The illustration of how \pik rescattering appears in these processes is shown in the center and right panels of Fig.~\ref{fig:decays}, respectively.
 In principle, these phases (and amplitudes) are not necessarily those of $\pi K$ scattering due to the presence of a third meson that could also interact strongly.
-However, a comparison with the scattering data has shown that, within the large uncertainties and at least in the elastic region, the resulting phase (but not the amplitude) is very similar to that of LASS.
-Therefore it seems that to a good degree of approximation, the third meson acts as an spectator and its effect on the phase can be recast as a global constant shift.
-Actually, we show in the right panel of Fig.~\ref{fig:decaydata} that, up to 1.5 GeV and mostly due to their large uncertainties, the phases obtained from E791 and BaBar \cite{Aitala:2005yh,Lees:2015zzr} are fairly compatible with those of LASS (extracting once again their $I=1/2$ with their own $I=3/2$ parameterization).
-Note, however, that the data from BABAR are displaced by 34$^\degree$ while those from E791 are displaced by 86$^\degree$.
+However, a comparison with the scattering data has shown that, within the large uncertainties and at least in the elastic region, the resulting phase (but not the amplitude) still bears some similarity to that of LASS.
+It seems that, to a good degree of approximation, the third meson acts as a spectator and its effect on the phase can be recast as a global constant shift.
+Thus, we show in the right panel of Fig.~\ref{fig:decaydata} that, up to 1.5 GeV and mostly due to their large uncertainties, the phases obtained from E791 and BaBar \cite{Aitala:2005yh,Lees:2015zzr} are fairly compatible with those of LASS (extracting once again their $I=1/2$ with their own $I=3/2$ parameterization).
+Note, however, that the data from BaBar are displaced by 34$^\degree$ while those from E791 are displaced by 86$^\degree$.
 We do not show FOCUS and CLEO-c data, because they only provide some curves coming from their model for the phase, which, once displaced by a similar constant phase are relatively similar to that of LASS.
-The additional phase is originated in the production process, represented by the grey disk, whose energy dependence within the range of interest is expected to be very mild compared to that of $\pi K$ scattering itself.
-Nevertheless, apart from their huge uncertainty which makes them of little use, these data cannot really be interpreted as a scattering phase beyond this qualitative agreement and are therefore not included in our fits.
-Still, they provide a check of consistency, at least in the elastic region.
+The additional phase is originated in the production process, represented by the grey disk in Fig.~\ref{fig:decays}, as well as in the interaction with the additional pion.
+Within the range of interest, these two energy dependencies are expected to be very mild compared to that of $\pi K$ scattering itself and therefore crudely approximated by a constant.
+Nevertheless, apart from their huge uncertainty, which makes them of little use, these data cannot be interpreted as a scattering phase beyond this simplistic approximation.
+As a matter of fact, the effect of the interaction with the second pion has been investigated \cite{Magalhaes:2011sh,Guimaraes:2014kor,Nakamura:2015qga,Magalhaes:2015fva,Niecknig:2015ija,Niecknig:2017ylb} within several theoretical frameworks implementing rescattering beyond what is typically called the isobar model and, to a varying degree, they explain why the $I=1/2$ $S$-wave phase shift extracted from D-decays should not be expected to agree with the scattering data.
+Therefore, $D$-meson decay data are not included in our fits, although they still provide a qualitative check of consistency, at least in the elastic region.